sxmanderson/minimal-mistakes/_pages/skills_summary.md

 ### Web development: HTML / CSS / JavaScript
 - Sole maintainer of company websites
   - Add and edit pages within style guidelines
   - Troubleshoot and add functionality to JavaScript and jQuery scripts
   - Add new JavaScript features on request

 ### Misc Skills
-- Strong language and communications skills
+- Strong language and communication skills
   - Former news editor and managing editor of NMU's The North Wind Student Newspaper
-  - Clear and consistent communications skills honed as the remote member of TelNet's development team
+  - Clear and consistent communication skills improved as the remote member of TelNet's development team